Does Air Canada impose age restrictions for infants?

 Whenever the seat belt sign is on, the infant must be properly secured in an approved child restraint device.
 Only an approved child restraint device can be used on board Air Canada aircraft.
 Air Canada is bound by Transport Canada regulations with regards to acceptable child restraint devices (with the exception of the CARES child restraint device).
 Accepted child restraint devices must meet the following requirements:

-- Models manufactured in Canada after 1/1/1981 must bear the National Safety Mark, indicating the number of the standard(s) to which the restraint device conforms: CMVSS 213 for a child restraint device or 213.1 for an infant restraint device.
+- Models manufactured in Canada must bear a label stating that «This child restraint system conforms to all applicable Canadian Motor Vehicle Safety Standards», or the National Safety Mark, indicating the number of the standard(s) to which the restraint device conforms: CMVSS 213 for a child restraint device or 213.1 for an infant restraint device.

 - Foreign-built car seats must adhere to Transport Canada regulations.